Thursday, September 8, 2011

 Vote wisely with your Audience Choice ballots

 Though TIFF is a non-competitive festival, there are a number of small awards such as the People’s Choice Award.
-Past People’s Choice Award winners have gone on to great success with other awards including the Oscars, e.g. American Beauty and Slumdog Millionaire.
+Past People’s Choice Award winners have gone on to great success with other awards including the Oscars, e.g. American Beauty, Slumdog Millionaire and last year's The King's Speech.
 So the industry pays close attention to the smart choices of the TIFF audience.
-Last year, they introduced separate People’s Choice Awards for Documentary and Midnight Madness.
-The award winners are announced on the last day, in time for the free screening of the general Audience Award winner at the Elgin Theatre on the closing night.
+The award winners are announced on the last day, in time for the free screening of the general Audience Award winner at the Ryerson Theatre on the closing night.

 - appropriate clothing